 You can see below that the impact of high managerial quality is self-evident, and great, in the performance of the organization:

-1. managers need to be as technically savvy and capable as direct reports:"
+1. Managers need to be as technically savvy and capable as their direct reports:

 "Our hiring credo was that an engineering manager had to be at least as technically capable as her team.xlviii When that wasn’t the case, the manager wasn’t respected and was known as a NOOP, a term borrowed from computer science that means 'no operation performed.'”